What is a Malware?

 The Fight Against Malware - A Detailed Analysis of the IT Threat Landscape

 Malware is a serious threat that has the potential to penetrate IT systems and cause significant corporate damage.
-Malware stands for "malicious software" and belongs to the category of malicious programs.
-This software is designed to perform unwanted and harmful activities on a computer, mobile device, network or other electronic device, and is a software that is secretly installed or executed without the user's knowledge or consent.
-Malware is developed and deployed to help cybercriminals achieve their malicious goals; these range from financial gain intentions, data theft for espionage, operating system corruption to attacks on hostile states.
+Standing for "malicious software," it belongs to the category of harmful programs designed to perform unwanted and destructive activities on computers, mobile devices, networks, or other electronic devices.
+These programs are secretly installed or executed without the user's knowledge or consent.
+Cybercriminals develop and deploy them to achieve malicious goals, ranging from financial gain and data theft for espionage to operating system corruption and attacks on hostile states.

 ExeonTrace screens